Zamiell/racing-plus/docs/challenges.md

 - Lilith starts with Birthright.
 - Bethany starts with Duality.
 - Tainted Magdalene starts with Steven and Birthright.
-- You are randomly assigned a character at the beginning of the run.
-(You cannot choose the order of the characters.)
-- Bethany and Tainted Magdalene will never be assigned for the first or second character of the challenge.
-(This gives you some time to store items for them.)
 - If you transform into a different character mid-way through the run, all of the starting items granted to the old character will be removed.

 ### Goal